Skip to main contentArrow Right

 That’s all you need to do to set up Descope in your React and Next.js projects.
 Finally, you’d use the Descope component to render your authentication flow in the app.

-Descope excels by taking the burden of complex security aspects off developers.
-Instead of writing code to handle user registration, login, password resets, and other similar authentication workflows, Descope provides prebuilt components and functionalities for these flows.
+Descope removes the need for custom authentication logic by providing ready-to-use flows.
+Instead of writing code for user registration, login, and password resets, you simply use Descope’s prebuilt components and functionalities for these flows.

 Here’s how you can use the Descope component in React: